15 Shows Like Brooklyn Nine-Nine You Need To See

 "Brooklyn Nine-Nine" has had a fascinating history.
 The series stars Andy Samberg as Detective Jake Peralta, a goofy cop who loves "Die Hard" and making sex tape jokes while working a case.
 The sitcom hails from iconic comedy creators and has had a devoted fanbase throughout its run, but was canceled by Fox after its 5th season.
 NBC revived it for three more, yet after the Black Lives Matter protests of 2020, many long running police shows reexamined the way they propagated the police states.
 While it's a comedy, "Brooklyn Nine-Nine" was no exception; its writing staff tossed out all of its work on Season 8 and started over, hoping to create a final season that was appropriate for the current cultural moment.

-And now, "Brooklyn Nine-Nine" has ended on its own terms, leaving fans wondering what to watch next.
+"Brooklyn Nine-Nine" has since ended on its own terms, leaving fans with a 99th precinct-sized hole in their lives.
 If you're one of them, don't worry.
-While the stories of Jake, Amy, Captain Holt, and the rest may be over, there are plenty of excellent television shows left to watch.
+While the stories of Jake, Amy, Captain Holt, and the rest may be over, there are plenty of excellent television shows to watch.
 Here are a few you may enjoy.

 The Office